Generalised actuator disk theory: wake development with turbulent entrainment: Results and discussions

 As shown in figure~\ref{fig:different_a}b, the cross-sectional width $\sigma$ of the CV generally increases with $x$ in both the upwind and downwind regions.
 According to equation \eqref{eq:dsigmadx}, velocity reduction ($\upd U/\upd x < 0$) contributes to cross-sectional expansion both upstream and downstream, with downstream growth further enhanced by flow entrainment.
 Figure ~\ref{fig:different_a}b also shows that $\sigma$ increases with $a$ downstream, indicating a wider wake for actuator disks with higher loading.
 In far-wake engineering models (for instance, \cite{bastankhah2014new}), this impact of disk loading on the wake width is often incorporated through an semi-empirical initial wake width that depends on the thrust coefficient $C_T$.

 An interesting feature is observed for $a = 0.5$ and $a = 0.6$, where the wake undergoes a rapid initial expansion followed by a contraction and then gradually re-expands due to turbulent entrainment.
 Such non-monotonic behaviour has been extensively reported in the literature (\cite{wilson1974,hansen2015aerodynamics,martinez-tossas_numerical_2022}, among others) and is often attributed to the formation of complex turbulent wake structures, including vortex rings, characteristic of the turbulent state with $a>0.4$.
 It is interesting that our simpler model reproduces such features.
 Nonetheless, we should bear in mind that the developed pressure relation, equation \eqref{eq:PPE_solution_semiinf_f=g=0}, is an approximate solution of the pressure Poisson equation for lightly-loaded disks.
 Therefore, model predictions for large values of $a$ should be interpreted with caution.
 Finally, figure~\ref{fig:different_a}c shows the pressure distribution, where the asymmetric pressure drop on the disk plane, discussed earlier in section \ref{sec:pressure_variation}, is evident, particularly for large values of $a$.
 The figure suggests that pressure is recovered downstream within the first two rotor diameters.
 This behaviour may however differ from some findings in the literature on highly-loaded disks \citep{martinez-tossas_numerical_2022,bempedelis_analytical_2022}, where pressure persists longer.
-As mentioned before, it is likely because the simplified pressure relation used here is a first-order approximation for lightly-loaded disks.
+As noted previously, this is likely because the simplified pressure relation used here is a first-order approximation for lightly-loaded disks, in which we neglected non-linear terms in the pressure Poisson equation, as discussed in details in Appendix \ref{sec:appendix}.
+For highly-loaded actuator disks, \cite{bempedelis_analytical_2022} developed a relation that describes the far-wake pressure as a function of the wake velocity deficit and entrainment velocity.
+While accurately predicting the wake pressure for highly-loaded disks is beyond the scope of the present study, future work could adopt an approach similar to that of \cite{bempedelis_analytical_2022} to model the non-linear terms in the pressure Poisson equation (terms $f_1$ and $f_2$, defined in \eqref{eq:f(x,r)} and \eqref{eq:g(x,r)}, respectively) as a function of the wake velocity deficit and entrainment velocity.